 For years, the most innovative feature on a doll was a pair of eyes that would open and close depending on whether the figure was sitting up or laying down.
 But as the 20th century wore on, consumers wanted more from their plastic playthings—more lifelike features, more interactivity, and more bodily functions.

-Some, like Kenner’s pants-soiling Baby Alive, went on to become gigantic hits.
+Some, like Kenner’s pants-soiling Baby Alive, went on to become gigantic hits (and would make for some fun retro gift ideas).
 But other dolls with unique traits were relegated to the unwanted toy bin of history.

 1. You & Me Tub & Toot Doll

 Dolls that simulate working digestive and urinary tracts are nothing unusual, but the Tub & Toot was eerily specific.
 The doll would pass gas only when submerged in water, creating a satisfying (for someone) bubble effect as it unleashed the remnants of an imaginary bean and broccoli diet.
 Retail giant Toys ‘R Us offered Tub & Toot as a store exclusive in 2013.
 The store filed for bankruptcy in 2017.
 These facts feel related.

 In 1975, Mattel expanded their Barbie line with the addition of Skipper, Barbie’s younger sister.
 The Skipper doll could “grow from a young girl to a teenager in seconds.”
 In practical terms, this meant a child could use Skipper’s arm as a lever to not only make the doll grow 0.75 inches taller—but develop breasts.
 The doll was lambasted by the National Organization for Women (NOW), which dubbed it “the worst example of wretched excess to appear on the toy counters this year.”
 Mattel did not offer a similar feature for Ken.